AindreaAjax/ML_Introduction/Statistics/Theory/10_Hypothesis_testing_intro.md

 Where $t^*$ is the t-score corresponding to the desired confidence level.
 The t-distribution depends on the degrees of freedom.
 The degrees of freedom is given as, $df = min(n_1 - 1, n_2 - 1)$.
 Using the calculated degrees of freedom, we can find the t-score from the t-table.

 ### Paired t-test

-A paired t-test is a statistical test used to compare the means of **two related groups**.
+A paired t-test is a statistical test used *to compare the means* of **two related groups**.

-It is a type of paired-samples t-test, which means that each subject or entity is measured twice, resulting in pairs of observations.
+It is a type of paired-samples t-test, which means that each subject or entity is usually measured twice, resulting in pairs of observations.
+The two groups are usually related inherently or by design.

 Paired t-tests are often used in before-and-after studies or in studies where two different treatments are applied to the same group of subjects.